IHaveArmss/HypixelApiTracker/README.md

 ## ⚙️ How It Works

 1. The script retrieves the UUID of the hardcoded player **"IHaveArms"** using the Mojang API.
-2. It monitors selected Hypixel endpoints:
+2. It monitors Hypixel endpoints such as:
    - 📰 **Hypixel News**
    - 💰 **Bazaar Data**
 3. Every hour it: